how to whisk eggs, how to whisk eggs without mixer, how to whisk eggs by hands

 How can I add stability to whisked egg whites?

-Add cream of tartar, lemon juice/vinegar or some salt into egg whites as they’re being mixed, in order to help them retain volume without overbeating.
+Add cream of tartar, lemon juice/vinegar, or a bit of salt to egg whites.
+These help them hold volume and prevent overbeating.

 What are some common mistakes to avoid when whisking eggs?